 That being said, I recently had a craving for something baked with apples, but hey, it’s summer, I should be taking advantage of all the wonderful, plump berries that are now at their best and in abundance, right?
 Okay, I do take advantage of them, but why not pepper a little Fall flavor into my summer?
 There are no rules when it comes to baking, outside of the scientific aspect, that is.
 I mean, wearing white after Labor Day is no longer considered taboo, right?

 Frangipane was my first thought, but then I thought ‘cool’, temperature wise, and an apple cheesecake immediately came to mind.
+Then a Fig and Buttermilk Tart.
 Okay, scratch the tart…WAIT, NO, I want some warmth in this dessert, like an apple pie, but, once again, with ‘cool’ elements.
 Yes, an apple pie a la mode covers all of the above, but I was feeling more adventurous.

 After more thought, sifting through several recipes, and a little imagination, I decided to make a cheese filling using a mix of mascarpone and cream cheese.
 The combination of these two similar, soft cheeses is due to the incredibly rich taste and creamy texture of the former, and the tangy element of the latter.
 The spicy warmth of cinnamon, along with some chopped, dried figs, instead of raisins, became the finishing touch for the filling.